 Overcoming Violence & Aggression as a Narcissist

-If you think you have narcissistic traits or even NPD, please seek support and mental health attention.
-If you’ve ever thought you could become violent or experience periods of narcissistic rage, take the time to find a therapist who can meet your needs.
-Treatment can help alleviate some of the adverse symptoms of NPD, leading you to act out against others and develop a more fulfilling and healthy life.
-Searching an online therapist directory can help you get in contact with specialists who can help you develop healthier coping mechanisms.
+If you think you have narcissistic traits or NPD, please seek support and mental health attention.
+If you’ve ever thought you could become violent or experience periods of narcissistic rage, take the time to find the right therapist who can meet your needs.
+Treatment can help alleviate some of the adverse symptoms of NPD leading you to act out against others, which can teach you how to develop a more fulfilling and healthy life.
+Searching an online therapist directory can get you in contact with specialists who can help you develop healthier coping mechanisms.
+It is possible for a narcissist to change, but only if they are willing.

-If you are living with NPD and struggling with thoughts of violence or harm 5, please consider:
+If you are living with NPD and struggling with thoughts of violence or harm, please consider:5

 - Seek treatment: Therapy can help modify your thoughts and reactions to keep you and others safe.
-Therapy is available virtually or in person and can be done as couples therapy with you and your partner, in family therapy sessions, or with you alone.
+Therapy is available virtually or in person.
+You can seek couples therapy with you and your partner, family therapy, or individual therapy.

 - Distance yourself from others when needed: This may help keep you and others safe for a cooling-off period until things feel more stable.